write a letter to the editor

 : a letter written to a newspaper, magazine or other periodical about issues of concern to readers, usually intended to be published in the paper/periodical

-To increase your chances of publication, submit your letter to the editor to local and community newspapers.
+To further increase your chances of publication, submit your letter to the editor to local and community newspapers.

 follow these step-by-step instructions to write an LTE